mikeizbicki/cmc-csci040/project_05_twitter_clone/README.md

 1. integrate the Python, HTML, CSS, Jinja2, and SQL programming languages

 **Due date:**
-You will schedule a time to demo your project to me.
+You will live demo your project to me.
-1. Graduating students: Before Friday May 9
+1. Graduating students: Schedule a time before Friday May 9 noon

 1. Non-graduating students: During Finals Week (May 12-16)